SAP-samples/btp-terraform-mooc-terra1/units/unit_2_2/README.md

 To continue our Terraform journey we add a new file called `main.tf` in the directory `learning-terraform-on-sapbtp` we created in the previous unit.
 This file will be the home of your Terraform configuration.

-As we want to create a subsccount, we need to know what data to provide to Terraform.
+As we want to create a subaccount, we need to know what data to provide to Terraform.
 Where can we find this information?
 The perfect place is the Terraform registry that contains the [provider documentation](https://registry.terraform.io/providers/SAP/btp/latest/docs).

 We find two types of entities that are part of the provider: